 Well.
 It was a very, very slow process.
 My kitchen is now totally updated and redesigned, but to tell you the truth, it happened so incrementally that it was a little underwhelming!
-It took months to find contractors, and after that, it was slow-going as we measured, chose materials and waited for things to come in.
+You can look at this website if you wanted to know how I went on about refurbishing the kitchen.
 One or two changes would take place and then it would be weeks before anything else happened!
 That’s the nature of an unplanned renovation.
 The last receptacle cover was put in the week before Thanksgiving.
 (Construction started in April.)
 I promised myself that as soon as the Christmas decor came down and things were finally back in place, a blog post would be done!

 About three weeks before our kitchen was torn out, David and I had a discussion in which we agreed we would be happy with the current state of our kitchen, bathrooms and windows until the house was paid off.
 (These are the major eyesores/liabilities in our house).
 If you’ve been reading my blog for a while, you know this “content with what we have” conversation has been an ongoing one!
 I had fixed up our kitchen with paint and styling a few years ago.
 (You can see what it looked like “before” here.)

 Oh my.
 I just looked at those photos and became unexpectedly wistful and nostalgic.
 I distinctly remember it was a rainy February day and all the girls were taking long naps while I did those pictures.
 Baby days.
 (Also those San Pellegrino bottles did finally get thrown out this fall!)